NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 > -- Josh Tobin at [Full Stack Deep Learning](https://course.fullstackdeeplearning.com/course-content/ml-teams/team-structure)

+From what I observed, most ML teams are harder to build+maintain than your engineering, this is because of few differentiating factors:

+* Higher Skill Transfer from one role to another, which makes talent liquid and expensive
+* Lack of ownership/support from Decision Makers

+These were the two key pitfalls which I wanted to solve for when designing the ML team and how it sits in the larger org.
 The most well known ways in which companies organise Machine Learning Teams are these:

 ## 1. Research & Development Labs